Crypto Taxes in Japan 2026 – English Guide to NTA Rules

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Japan's National Tax Agency (NTA) classifies cryptocurrency gains as miscellaneous income (zatsu shotoku) – the most unfavorable tax classification available.
-Unlike capital gains, which receive preferential rates in many countries, miscellaneous income in Japan is added to your total income and taxed at progressive rates up to 55% (including local inhabitant tax).
+Start for free →Japan’s National Tax Agency (NTA) calls cryptocurrency gains miscellaneous income (zatsu shotoku).
+That’s the worst classification available.
+Unlike capital gains – which get preferential rates in most countries – miscellaneous income stacks on top of all your other income and gets taxed at progressive rates up to 55%.
+If you’re a high earner in Japan making good money on crypto, the effective rate can be brutal.

 Income Tax Rates in Japan